 - Depending on the Writer: Milfeulle is sometimes completely oblivious to other characters' distress, and other times obsessively empathetic depending on the whim of the writers.

-- The Ditz: At one point she wants to date a rice-cooker.
+- The Ditz: Not the brightest crayon in the box, that's for sure.
+At one point she wants to date a rice-cooker.

 - Edible Theme Naming: She is named after the French pastry Mille-fuelle.

-- The Fool: An archetypal example is her running off a cliff, chasing after food that was rolling away.
+- The Fool: So clueless and blessed with ridiculous luck that the other Angels rely on her solely because she can solve any problem without even trying.
+An archetypal example is her running off a cliff, chasing after food that was rolling away.